Interplay between topology and interactions in superconducting chains: The Hamiltonian

 \section{The Hamiltonian}

-The Hamiltonian we consider, describes a chain of spinless, itinerant electrons with a $p$-wave pairing that interact with a background of localized electrons through a Falicov-Kimball interaction~\cite{brydon}.
-The Hamiltonian describing the $p$-wave superconductor is the Kitaev one~\cite{alicea,kitaev},
+The Hamiltonian that describes a chain of spinless fermions, with $p$-wave pairing, interacting with a background of localized electrons through a Falicov-Kimball interaction~\cite{brydon}, can be written as a sum of three contributions.
+The first is the Kitaev one~\cite{alicea,kitaev},